 It would be like taking a margin loan on stock (remember all those who had huge portions of their entire portfolio in one stock – remember Enron) and saying that converts your equity.
 No it does not.
 You still are taking the full equity risk with the investment.
 Increasing your leverage by borrowing against that investment does not convert the equity.

-Marketplace also offers a blog.
+Marketplace also offers a blog [the broken link was removed].

 Related Posts and links: